 - Bluehost offers hotlink protection to protect your data

-- Bluehost supports the use of PHP PEAR packages, Perl modules, Cron jobs, and Apache handlers.
+- Bluehost supports the use of PHP PEAR packages, Perl modules, Cron jobs, and Apache handlers

-- Bluehost supports both MySQL and PostgreSQL databases and you can use either phpMyAdmin, Remote MySQL, or phpPgAdmin to manage your databases.
+- Bluehost supports both MySQL and PostgreSQL databases and you can use either phpMyAdmin, Remote MySQL, or phpPgAdmin to manage your databases

 - Bluehost is an officially recommended web host by WordPress

-- Bluehost doesn’t make use of SSD’s for shared hosting servers, and if you know your tech, that might eventually translate into some speed problems.
+- Bluehost doesn’t make use of SSD’s for shared hosting servers, and if you know your tech, that might eventually translate into some speed problems

-- WpEngine’s architecture is built on a proprietary technology called EverCache.
-It one of the best systems for caching WordPress available.
-This system allows your website to experience and handle traffic spikes without a drop in performance.
+- WP Engine’s architecture is built on a proprietary technology called EverCache.
+It’s one of the best available caching systems for WordPress.
+This system allows your website to experience and handle traffic spikes without a drop in performance

-- WpEngine has global CDN installed on all plans
+- WP Engine has global CDN installed on all plans

 - All plans come with an SSL certificate

-- WpEngine comes with staging areas
+- WP Engine comes with staging areas

-- WpEngine has the option of a custom plan where a Web-hosting plan is created specifically to suit the needs of your websites if they prove too much for their normal plans to handle
+- WP Engine has the option to create a custom plan that will suit the needs of your websites if their normal plans are not enough for your needs

-- WpEngine provides daily automatic backups
+- WP Engine provides daily automatic backups

-- WpEngine allows users to run page speed tests from their backend without third party interference
+- WP Engine allows users to run page speed tests from their backend without third party interference

-Major Differences between WpEngine and Bluehost
+Major Differences between WP Engine and Bluehost

-- Bluehost has a lot of plans while WpEngine only offers managed WordPress hosting.
+- Bluehost has a lot of plans while WP Engine only offers managed WordPress hosting

-- WpEngine is much more expensive than Bluehost
+- WP Engine is much more expensive than Bluehost

-- WpEngine offers free daily backups, Bluehost doesn’t (or does, it really is a matter of language when you think of it).
+- WP Engine offers free daily backups, Bluehost doesn’t (or does, it really is a matter of language when you think of it)

-- WpEngine has limits on visitors and charges extra when those limits are exceeded, BlueHost doesn’t.
+- WP Engine has limits on visitors and charges extra when those limits are exceeded, BlueHost doesn’t

-- Bluehost offers 24/7 customer support on all channels on all their plans, while WpEngine’s cheapest plan doesn’t come with phone support.
+- Bluehost offers 24/7 customer support on all channels on all their plans, while WP Engine’s cheapest plan doesn’t come with phone support.

-Bluehost vs. WpEngine: Our Pick
+Bluehost vs. WP Engine: Our Pick

 It would be a bit disingenuous to come up with a straight answer here.
-In terms of performance, WpEngine absolutely destroys Bluehost.
+In terms of performance, WP Engine absolutely destroys Bluehost.
 But in other areas like pricing and customer support, Bluehost came out on top.
 However, we wouldn’t want to reach a straight cut conclusion that one host is better than the other.
 We have something much better – a piece of advice.

-If you don’t plan on creating a WordPress site, then Bluehost is the Web-host for you.
-However, if you want to create or you own a WordPress site and you are willing to pay heavily for elite performance, then WpEngine is the Web-host for you.
+If you don’t plan on creating a WordPress site, then Bluehost offers the best service for you.
+However, if you want to create or you own a WordPress site and you are willing to pay heavily for elite performance, then WP Engine is the choice for you.

-So who is the winner between Bluehost and WpEngine?
+So who is the winner between Bluehost and WP Engine?
 Well, it depends on the kind of hosting you want, really.
 For most people, Bluehost would be the right choice.